captain-naresh/CloudEndpoints-BigQuery-api/README.md

 Service is hosted at URL = https://captain-xxx.appspot.com/

-It is developed in NodeJS10 and is deployed on Google App Engine Standard.
+It is developed in NodeJS10 and is deployed on Google App Engine Flexible env.

 The service offers following two functionalities thru the Swagger APIs-